Information Sheet 13 - Adjournment Debate

 avoid raising matters in the form of a debate.

 If a Member raises a matter which requires a response, Standing Orders require the response to either be given at the time the matter is raised or provided in writing within 30 days.
-Ministers can therefore choose to provide a response orally at the end of the Adjournment debate, or later in writing.
+Ministers can therefore choose to provide a response orally at the end of the Adjournment debate (if the matter was directed to their portfolio), or later in writing.
 If the matter requires a detailed response, if the relevant Minister is an Assembly Minister or if the Minister not present for the Adjournment debate, the Minister in the Chamber can state that he or she will refer the matter to the relevant Minister for a written response.

 Before the daily Adjournment debate is concluded, a Minister will advise the Council of any written responses being provided to earlier adjournment debate matters, including the date the matter was raised and the name of the Member who raised the matter.
 A copy of the response will be given to the Member who raised the matter, and all responses will be incorporated in Hansard.